tracy-git123/tracy-git123.github.io/essays/netflix_essay.md

 As a viewer it is both exciting and overwhelming when an entire season of _Top Boy, Sex Education_ or _The Crown_ is dropped in one go.
 These shows often have really long production and post-production periods which only add to the anticipation.
 Although it may feel like winning the lottery when you stumble upon a whole new season of your favourite show I feel there are also some down-sides to Netflix’s binge-release strategy:

-**_Walking on egg-shells_**: We can’t talk freely about the dramatic mid-series plot twist or scandalous finale because we don't know where our friends may be within the series and we don’t want to risk giving or receiving a spoiler.
+- _Walking on egg-shells_: We can’t talk freely about the dramatic mid-series plot twist or scandalous finale because we don't know where our friends may be within the series and we don’t want to risk giving or receiving a spoiler.
 As a result, we keep a vow of silence for however many weeks (or days) it takes everyone to watch the show.
 On the one hand, you may be bursting at the seams to talk to someone but on the other hand, you may have to dodge spoilers from all directions while feeling pressured by some invisible force to binge ASAP to avoid being left behind.

-**_The mammoth task of unpacking_**: Now that we’ve all watched 10 hours of content, how do we recall AND unpack how _all_ the events delighted and surprised us?
+- _The mammoth task of unpacking_: Now that we’ve all watched 10 hours of content, how do we recall AND unpack how _all_ the events delighted and surprised us?
 It’s nearly impossible and so the conversation goes something like this: have a 10-minute surface-level chat, where episodes get blurred together, we touch on some general plot points and then briefly discuss the ending.
 Tragic.
 This really doen';t do justice to some excellent productions out there.
-It feels like gone are the beautiful days of _Insecure_ where we all watched together and had all-week to unpack and kiki over the latest 30-minute episode before the next installment.
-The Condola jokes or iconic ad-libs from Kelly that percolated on social media were for that week were a testament to delightful things that can happen when you give an episode some time to breathe on a weekly release schedule.
+It feels like gone are the beautiful days of _Insecure_ where we all watched together and had all week to unpack and kiki over the latest 30-minute episode before the next installment.
+The Condola jokes or iconic ad-libs from Kelly that percolated on social media for that week were a testament to the delightful things that can happen when you give an episode some time to breathe on a weekly release schedule.

-​​## Places I went with Netflix Airlines
+## Places I went with Netflix Airlines ✈️

 **Data Prep**